microsoft/PubSec-Info-Assistant/docs/features/features.md

 ## Azure AI Search Integration

-This copilot template employs Vector Hybrid Search which combines vector similarity with keyword matching to enhance search accuracy.
+This agent template employs Vector Hybrid Search which combines vector similarity with keyword matching to enhance search accuracy.
 This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.

 To learn more, please visit the [Cognitive Search](/docs/features/cognitive_search.md) feature page.